ARPA-Network/BLS-TSS-Network/crates/user-cli/README.md

 # Overview

-ARPA User CLI is a utilitarian REPL tool to make it easier to interact with smart contracts on ARPA network.
+The ARPA User CLI is a REPL tool that makes it easier to interact with smart contracts on the ARPA network.

 It consists of: